 4. Niseko, Japan

-International flights will take you to Sapporo, a two-hour drive away.
+Long haul international flights will take you to Sapporo, a two-hour drive away.
 While it has plenty of places to stay and things to do, it’s a bit far for those pre-crowd morning powder runs.
 Better to stay in Niseko itself – my go-to is always the Sekka Annupuri Lodge.
 Close to the Hanazono treeline and Annupuri gondola, it’s perfectly placed to put you first on the mountain.

 5. Miami, Florida

-Learn more: Miami travel guide
+- Learn more: Miami travel guide

+Prices naturally skyrocket but with wild parties, fantastic shows, and plenty of celebs, it’s Miami at its very best.
 Book a room at the Moxy Miami South Beach for a stylish, centrally located and just about affordable stay.
-Prices naturally skyrocket but with wild parties, fantastic shows, and plenty of celebs, it’s Miami at its very best.

 6. Austin, Texas

-Learn more: Austin travel guide
+- Learn more: Austin travel guide

 Austin is one of America’s most magical December vacation spots.
 With a year-round warm welcome, it has kept its small town heart despite its big city status.
 No time is that more evident than during the holiday season, beautifully illustrated by its Trail of Lights festival.

-Celebrating 59 years since its inception, the Trail of Lights has grown into one of America’s biggest festive experiences.
+Running for more than 60 years, the Trail of Lights has grown into one of America’s biggest festive experiences.
 Two million lights draped across more than 90 trees, tunnels, and displays in Zilker Park.
 Community led, it brings together local businesses and nonprofits with the residents to celebrate all things Austin.

-And as this is a party town, expect lots of live music and celebrations that continue beyond Zilker Park into the bars of downtown.
+As this is a party town, expect lots of live music and celebrations that continue beyond Zilker Park into the bars of downtown.
 Christmas bazaars and markets, ice skating and Christmas shows will ensure you leave feeling as festive as can be.

 7. US Virgin Islands

-Learn more: Saint Thomas travel guide
+- Learn more: Saint Thomas travel guide

 It may not be mainland America, but you won’t need a passport to spend Christmas in the US Virgin Islands.
-December is the start of peak season in “America’s Caribbean paradise”, so expect serious celebrations across all three islands
+December is the start of peak season in “America’s Caribbean paradise”, so expect serious celebrations across all three islands.

 That means palm-fringed partying on the golden sand beaches of Saint John.
 Giant banquets of spiced saltfish plates washed down with colorful cocktails.
 On Saint Thomas, share shopping sprees on Main Street and sundowners in Frenchtown.
 On the rugged hills of Rock City megayacht spotting is almost a sport in its own right.

-Best of all in December is Saint Croix with its month-long carnival, the Crucian Christmas Festival.
+Best of all in December is Saint Croix with its month-long Crucian Christmas Festival.
 Giant parades and art fares, steel bands and fire dancers and a glimpse into the island’s cultural, colonial heritage.
 When the festivities close, make for the restaurants of Frederiksted or go full Caribbean at the Cruzan Rum Distillery.

 8. Joshua Tree National Park, California

-Learn more: Joshua Tree travel guide
+- Learn more: Joshua Tree travel guide

 Make no mistake, it will be cold.
 If you want to commit, book a spot at Cottonwood Campground for easier access to the park’s eastern wilderness area.
 This is the darkest area, unaffected by the lights of Palm Springs.
-For a bit more comfort, book a room in Twentynine Palms or Yucca Valley.
+For more comfort, book a room in Twentynine Palms or Yucca Valley.
 And don’t forget your binoculars!

-Best places to visit in December around the world
+Best places to visit in December around the world.

 9. Nuremberg, Germany

-Learn more: Nuremberg travel guide
+- Learn more: Nuremberg travel guide

 The “little city of wood and cloth” is one of the oldest Christmas markets in the world.
-Taking over the city’s Main Market Square, in 2023 it’s open daily from December 1st until Christmas Eve.
+Taking over the city’s Main Market Square, in 2026 it’s open daily from November 27th until Christmas Eve.
 Incredibly atmospheric, its hundreds of wooden booths sell handmade decorations, gingerbread lebkuchen, Spekulatius almond cookies, and gallons of warming glühwein.
 And, of course, bratwurst – the famed German sausages can be traced back to Nuremberg in 1313!

-10. Siem Reap, Cambodia
+11. Siem Reap, Cambodia

-Learn more: Siem Reap travel guide
+- Learn more: Siem Reap travel guide

 Regularly cited as the world’s most popular tourist attraction, Angkor Wat rightly tops many travel wish lists.
 Arrive early before the masses to witness the sun rise above it through the morning mist and you’ll understand why.
 For that, you’ll need to base yourself in nearby Siem Reap, a great city in its own right.